The Company of Biologists’ Open Access journey – a message from our Chairman, Professor Matthew Freeman

 R&P agreements remove the barriers to reading and publishing articles.
-They enable biologists to share their work widely without having to pay article processing charges (APCs), and to access all our subscription journals and their backfiles.
+They enable biologists to share their work widely without having to pay article processing charges (APCs), and to access all our hybrid journals and their backfiles.
 They also support institutions and researchers working to comply with Plan S and funder mandates.

 Our R&P agreements are cost-neutral and therefore represent excellent value for money for institutions.
-For the current subscription fee plus the average of the last three years’ APCs (if any), corresponding authors can publish an uncapped number of research articles in our hybrid subscription journals.
-They also benefit from unlimited access to our subscription journals and their archives dating back to 1853.
+For the current subscription fee plus the average of the last three years’ APCs (if any), corresponding authors can publish an uncapped number of research articles in our hybrid journals.
+They also benefit from unlimited access to our hybrid journals and their archives dating back to 1853.

 In response to feedback from librarians, we have offered the option of including our fully OA journals in R&P agreements since 2020.